jovotech/learn-jovo/tutorials/environment-variables-project-js/README.md

 [![Video: Reference environment variables in your app.json with Jovo](./img/video-env-variables.jpg "youtube-video")](https://www.youtube.com/watch?v=F_xaDXSuDGs)

+(Note: this is video still uses `v1` of the Jovo Framework.
+[Learn more about changes in `v2` here](https://www.jovo.tech/docs/installation/v1-migration))

 ## Introduction

-The [`project.js`](https://github.com/jovotech/jovo-framework-nodejs/blob/master/docs/configuration/project-js.md 'docs/configuration/project-js') is Jovo project configuration file that stores information like which platforms are used (`alexaSkill`, `googleAction`), including additional information like project IDs, endpoints, etc.
+The [`project.js`](https://www.jovo.tech/docs/project-js) is Jovo project configuration file that stores information like which platforms are used (`alexaSkill`, `googleAction`), including additional information like project IDs, endpoints, etc.

 One of the useful features of the `project.js` is the ability to add stages to deploy your voice app to different environments (like `local` on your computer and `dev` on Lambda).
 Environment variables are a great way to define values that are directly linked to the current environment.